hacs/documentation/source/docs/use/index.md

 This is the beginning of the user documentation for HACS.

+This section explains how to use HACS.
+It does not show how to contribute to HACS or how to publish.

+- If you want to publish a repository to HACS, take a look at the [publisher documentation](/docs/publish/index.md).
+- If you want to contribute to HACS itself, take a look at the [contributor documentation](/docs/contribute/index.md)

 ## Getting started with HACS

 New to HACS?
 To get started with HACS, follow these steps: